AllenInstitute/bmtk/docs/autodocs/source/analyzer.rst

 +++++++++++++++++++++
 Commonly it’s necessary to generate spike-trains to use as inputs for a simulation.
 One option is to use FilterNet to generate inputs from external stimuli.
 You can also use the output of one simulation as the input to the next.
-But if you need to generate your own spike files, in property SONATA format, BMTK provides two ways of readily doing so.
+But if you need to generate your own spike files in SONATA format, BMTK provides two ways to do so.
 One is to use the :py:class:`SpikeTrains <bmtk.utils.reports.spike_trains.spike_trains_api.SpikeTrainsAPI>` class :py:meth:`add_spikes() <bmtk.utils.reports.spike_trains.spike_trains_api.SpikeTrainsAPI.add_spikes>` or :py:meth:`add_spike() <bmtk.utils.reports.spike_trains.spike_trains_api.SpikeTrainsAPI.add_spike>` method: